He Ying (revolutionary): Revolutionary career

 In 1927, influenced by the workers’ and peasants’ movements and her brother He Long, then a commander in the National Revolutionary Army, He Ying’s ideology shifted to revolutionary ideals.
 After the failure of the Autumn Harvest Uprising, she returned to Sangzhi, securing funds from He Long to arm her forces.
 Leading as guerrilla commander, she expanded her ranks.
 In October 1927, after Kuomintang forces targeted Hongjiaguan to crush He Long’s base, He Ying led 600 fighters in an uprising organized by the Communist Party’s Xiangxi Special Committee, briefly capturing Sangzhi County.
 In 1928, she transferred her nearly 1000-strong militia to He Long, joining the Workers’ and Peasants’ Revolutionary Army and contributing to the establishment of the Xiang-E Western Revolutionary Base.
-Despite setbacks, including the capture and execution of her younger younger sister He Mangu by Kuomintang, He Ying continued to lead guerrilla operations and adopted He Mangu's son Xiang Xuan.
+Despite setbacks, including the capture and execution of her younger sister He Mangu by Kuomintang, He Ying continued to lead guerrilla operations and adopted He Mangu's son Xiang Xuan.
 She continued in providing critical support to He Long’s forces by securing supplies and mobilizing local networks.
 In 1930, He Ying’s guerrilla unit protected Red Army wounded and families in the Sangzhi-Hefeng border region while managing military operations in the Hefeng Soviet.
 She played a key role in defeating rebel forces and reorganizing defecting militias, strengthening the Red Second Army Group.

 By 1932, the revolutionary base faced relentless encirclement by Kuomintang forces.
 He Ying’s guerrilla unit, isolated in the high mountains, persevered under dire conditions and bolstered by local support.
 In January 1933, she reunited with the Red Third Army.
 However, in May 1933, betrayed by a traitor, her guerrilla base was surrounded by Kuomintang forces.
 In the ensuing battle, He Ying was killed at the age of 47.